-Legumes have significant health benefits
+Legumes have significant health benefits.

 People often underestimate the benefits of legumes.
 But you must know that you are missing out on many healthy nutrients that you cannot get from any other food.

-Legumes help lower blood sugars help prevent adult acne, which shows up on the chin and upper forehead and are also the ancient Ayurvedic secret to avoid kidney stones and gall stones.
+Legumes help lower blood sugars and help prevent adult acne, which shows up on the chin and upper forehead and are also the ancient Ayurvedic secret to avoid kidney stones and gall stones.

 Leader among the protein suppliers